 Research and Development Grants.
 A number of our therapeutic products have been financed, in part, through funding from the IIA in accordance with Research Law.
-Through December 31, 2019 we have received approximately \$22.0 million in aggregate funding from the IIA and have paid the IIA approximately \$6.3 million in royalties under our approved programs.
-As of December 31, 2019, we have no contingent obligation to the IIA other than for motixafortide.
+Through December 31, 2020 we have received approximately \$22.0 million in aggregate funding from the IIA and have paid the IIA approximately \$7.0 million in royalties under our approved programs.
+As of December 31, 2020, we have no contingent obligation to the IIA other than for motixafortide.
 In connection with the in-licensing of motixafortide from Biokine, and as a condition to IIA consent to the transaction, we agreed to abide by any obligations resulting from funds previously received by Biokine from the IIA.
-The contingent liability to the IIA assumed by us relating to this transaction (which liability has no relation to the funding actually received by us) amounts to \$3.2 million as of December 31, 2019.
+The contingent liability to the IIA assumed by us relating to this transaction (which liability has no relation to the funding actually received by us) amounts to \$3.5 million as of December 31, 2020.
 We have a full right of offset for amounts payable to the IIA from payments that we may owe to Biokine in the future.
-Therefore, the likelihood of any payment obligation to the IIA with regard to the Biokine transaction is remote.